Anyone At Home celebrates our lived experience.

 This website documents the private space/world that few people will ever see, or know.
 It seeks to expose something of the context, time and place in which everyday design decisions are made.
 And how we live with those decisions.

-The Interviews section also features charities working at grass roots level that either offer people a home, a service or support with the immediacy of basic needs through a critical time in their life..
+The Interviews section also features different charities working at grass roots level that offer people a home, a service or support with the immediacy of basic needs at a critical time in their life..

 Insights